History

 DOWNLOADS

-Richmond Park is London's largest Royal Park and the largest urban park in Europe, covering an area of 2,500 acres.
+Richmond Park is London's largest Royal Park, covering an area of 2,500 acres.
 It is a National Nature Reserve and a Site of Special Scientific Interest, of both national and international importance for wildlife conservation.

 Richmond Park was established in its present form by King Charles I, who in 1637 turned the area on the hill above Richmond into a hunting park for red and fallow deer.
 He enclosed the Park with high walls, an action that was not popular with the local residents, although he did allow pedestrians to exercise historic rights of way across it.
 To this day most of the wall remains, although some sections have been removed over the centuries and the remainder has been rebuilt and reinforced.